 About The Doane Observatory

-Mounted on a fork-style equatorial mounting that continually moves the 500-pound telescope, it precisely tracks celestial objects.
+The Doane is a classical Cassegrain reflector.
+This means that it uses curved mirrors to collect and magnify light.
+It is mounted on a fork-style equatorial mounting that continually moves the 500-pound telescope so that it can precisely track celestial objects.
 The tracking system relies on a clock drive that turns the telescope at the same rate as the Earth rotates.

 The Doane has a 0.5 m diameter aperture and 4 m focal length, which give a focal ratio of f/8 at prime focus.
 The mirrors are coated with a special aluminum compound to make them as reflective as possible at optical wavelengths.